arharif/C_S_sites/README.md

 write down a command-line to see the help text that matches each argument try showthedocs for explaining other languages
 # [CyberChef](https://gchq.github.io/CyberChef/)
+The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis.
 # [haveibeenpwned](https://haveibeenpwned.com/)
 Check if your email or phone is in a data breach